 Can you give a brief summary of your career to date, and the journey that brought you here to us at the University of Edinburgh Business School?

-If you had to give your ‘elevator pitch’ and explain in layman terms what your research and/or teaching focuses on, how would you answer?
+If you had to give your ‘elevator pitch’ and explain in layman terms what your research focuses on, how would you answer?

 With regard to your work, is there anything exciting in the pipelines that you are working on?

-What do you enjoy most about your teaching and research?
+What do you enjoy most about your research?
 What challenges and excites you across both?

 What advice would you give to your younger self, about to leave home and embark upon further education?

 What one book, piece of music and beloved item would you take with you to a Desert Island?

 - Music: Requiem in D Minor by Amadeus Mozart

 If you could invite anyone over for dinner (past/present) who would it be and why?

 Rosalind Franklin, who did not receive due credit for her involvement in discovering the DNA’s structure.
 I would like to discuss Photograph 51 with and her unrecognised contribution to genetics.
 I suppose I am fascinated by her story given that she faced gender-discrimination, which is at the centre of my research interests.